byrnesmul/StudentPerformancePrediction/README.md

 Random Forest and Gradient Boosting proved to be effective for this multi-class classification task, achieving strong balanced F1-scores over 90%.
 Logistic Regression performed less well due to the complex, non-linear nature of the problem.
 Key predictors of student performance included study time, parental support, absences, and GPA.

+While GPA was strongly correlated with the final grade class (as expected), additional features such as weekly study time, absences, and parental support also contributed meaningfully.
+Feature importance analysis showed that although GPA had a high weight, removing it from the dataset reduced model accuracy by only ~12%, indicating other features played a non-negligible role.

 ---

 ## Future Work